Lumipyry/Suomen-Leijona/README.md

 # Suomen-Leijona
 KDE Plasma väriteema - Thème de coulour pour KDE Plasma - KDE Plasma colour scheme

-Official colours of Flag of State of Finland
+Official colours of State Flag of Suomi (Finland)

+In addition to blue cross on white background of National Flag of Suomi (Finland) this flag includes Coat of Arms of Suomi (Finland) in center of the cross: Golden Lion on Red Background

 HEX Colour Codes:
 blue = 134483